Unicorn travel startup Hopper is facing a pandemic-fueled customer service nightmare – TechCrunch

 “We would have had to put out about half a billion dollars,” explains Hopper CEO Frederic Lalonde, describing the situation to TechCrunch.
 We had reached out to understand the situation, given the sizable customer backlash against the previously popular app.

 “The way the airline system works is if I refund you as a customer who booked from us, I’m not going to get that money back.
-We would have put ourselves out of business,” Lalonde saus.
+We would have put ourselves out of business,” Lalonde says.

-In addition, Hopper doesn’t generally received the refunds itself.
+In addition, Hopper doesn’t generally receive the refunds itself.
 They go directly from the airline to the customer.
 And many customers had to wait on refunds this year due to COVID issues.
 But there are some exceptions.
 For a few low-cost carriers, like Frontier, Spirit and others, Hopper does have to process the refund from the airline and then return these to the customers.
 So in these cases, Hopper’s non-responses to customer support inquiries left customers without options.
 (We’re documenting how the airlines are responding to our inquires about Hopper refunds here.
-It’s confusing to say the least.)
+It’s confusing, to say the least.)

 But the root of Hopper’s customer service nightmare wasn’t the chaos caused by the pandemic and the airlines’ cancellations themselves.
 It was how Hopper approached handling the situation.